 Welcome to the 49th installment of CS.
 This episode is titled “Charlemagne Pt.
-2; & More.”
+2.”

 What’s important to note is how his coronation ceremony in St. Peter’s demonstrated the still keen memory of the Roman Empire that survived in Europe.
-His quick emergence as the recognized leader of a large part of Europe revealed the strong desire there was to reestablish a political unity that had been absent from the region for nearly 400 years.
-But, Charlemagne’s crowning launched a long-standing contest.
+His quick emergence as the recognized leader of a large part of Europe revealed the strong desire there was to reestablish a political unity that had been absent from the region for 400 years.
+But, Charlemagne’s coronation launched a long-standing contest.
 One we’d not expect, since it was, after all, the Pope who crowned him.
 The contest was between the revived empire and the Roman Church.

 In reality, it rarely worked that way.
-The Pope & Emperor were usually contestants in a game of thrones.
+The Pope and Emperor were usually contestants in a game of thrones.
 The abiding question was: Does the Church rule the State, or the State the Church?
 This contest was played out on countless fields, large and small, throughout the Middle Ages.

 Charlemagne left no doubt about where sovereignty lay during His reign.
 He provided Europe a colossal father figure as the first Holy Roman Emperor.
 Everyone was answerable to him.
 To solve the problem of supervising local officials in his expansive realm, Charlemagne passed an ordinance creating the missi dominici or king’s envoys.
-These were pairs of officials, a bishop & noble, who traveled the realm to check on local officials.
+These were pairs of officials, a bishop and noble, who traveled the realm to check on local officials.
 Even the pope was kept under the watchful imperial eye.

 This became one of the most important elements in making the Renaissance possible.